fogsignal/fogsignal/projects/active-directory-attack-lab/README.md

 <div style="text-align: justify; max-width: 600px; margin: auto; align="center";>

-  *Network topology for the Active Directory lab environment.
-NORTHSHORE.local is the lab domain.
-The Domain Controller (WATCHTOWER-DC) manages the lab, and the two workstations (PIER01 and PIER02) simulate typical user machines.
-IP addresses are private lab subnets.
-This diagram helps visualize attack paths and protocol interactions.*
+*Network topology for the Active Directory lab environment. `NORTHSHORE.local` is the lab domain.
+The Domain Controller (`WATCHTOWER-DC`) manages the lab, and the workstations (`PIER01` and `PIER02`) simulate typical users.
+All machines are within the private lab subnet `192.168.152.0/24`.
+This diagram is for lab illustration only; no real company or sensitive information is included.*

 </div>